sf105/sttp-book/chapters/pragmatic-testing/tdd.md

 Therefore, we believe that is is not the practice by itself that helps developers to improve their class design; but it is the consequences of the constant act of writing a unit test, make that class testable, and refactor the code, that drives developers through a better design.

 Conclusion: Developers believe that the practice of test-driven development helps them to improve their class design, as the constant need of writing a unit test for each piece of the software forces them to create testable classes.
 These small feedbacks — is your test easy to be tested or not? — makes them think and rethink about the class and improve it.
 Also, as the number of tests grow, they act as a safety net, allowing developers to refactor freely, and also try and experiment different approaches to that code.
 Based on that, we suggest developers to experiment the practice of test-driven development, as its effects look positive to software developers.

+## Should I do TDD 100% of the time?

+Given all these advantages, should we use TDD 100% of time?
+There is, of course, no universal answer.
+While some research shows the advantages of TDD, others are more in doubt about it.

+Our pragmatic suggestion is:

+* You should use TDD when you do not know how to design and/or architect a part of the system.
+TDD might help you in exploring different design decisions.

+* You should use TDD when you are dealing with a complex problem, a problem in which you lack experience.
+If you are facing a new challenging implementation, TDD might help you in taking a step down and learn on the way.
+The use of baby steps might help you in starting slow, learn more about the requirement, and get up to speed once you are more familiar with the problem.

+* You should not use TDD when you are familiar with the problem in hands, or the design decisions are clear in your mind.
+If there is "nothing to be learned or explored", TDD might not really bring all the benefits.
+However, we note that, even if you are not doing TDD, you should write tests in a timely manner.
+Do not leave it for the end of the day or the end of sprint.
+Write them together with the production code, so that the growing automated test suite will give you more and more confidence about the code.

 ## Exercises